Supervision and control - BAS agents

 You need to maintain adequate supervision and control in your practice to direct, oversee and check the services provided on your behalf.

 You must not sign a declaration or other statement in relation to your client if the relevant document was not prepared by someone under your supervision and control.

-Additionally, partnerships and companies must have a sufficient number of registered individual tax practitioners to provide tax agent, BAS or tax (financial) advice services to a competent standard and to carry out supervisory arrangements.
-This will apply to partnership or company tax (financial) advisers when they renew their registration or apply under the standard option.
+Additionally, the TASA requires partnerships and companies to have a sufficient number of registered individual BAS or tax agents to provide BAS services to a competent standard and to carry out supervisory arrangements.

 Sufficient number requirements

-There is no set formula for determining the number of registered individual tax practitioners a partnership or company is required to have to satisfy this requirement.
+There is no set formula for determining the number of registered individual BAS or tax agents a partnership or company is required to have to satisfy the sufficient number requirement.

 We will take into account factors, including:

 - size of the business (for example, turnover, number of clients and number of relevant staff)